player-03/echoes/README.md

 ## Breaking changes

+### Since v1.0.0

+- Creating a view with two of the same component is now an error.

 ### Since v1.0.0-rc.5

 - `Echoes.addSystem()`, `Echoes.hasSystem()`, and `Echoes.removeSystem()` have been replaced by `system.activate()`, `system.active`, and `system.deactivate()`, respectively.